toniker/multimedia-2023/README.md

 </div>

 **Quantization and Dequantization** \
-Implements the quantization and dequantization function using the psycoacoustic model and the hearing threshold calculated prior.
+Implements the quantization and dequantization function using the psychoacoustic model and the hearing threshold calculated prior.

 **Run-length Encoding** \
 Implements the RLE routine and returns the coded and decoded signal.

 **Huffman coding** \
-Returns the betstream of the coded signal using the RLE calculated prior
+Returns the bitstream of the coded signal using the RLE calculated prior.